elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- ... or your flowery figures, or a Latin formula.
+- ... or your intertwined monograms, or a Latin formula.

 - {:.sp} The Jailer Man.